 START studio tradition art research technology

 Your first year is formative for your college experience – it is both building block and stepping stone.
-As you consider your degree specialization – be it in Studio Art, Communication Design (graphic design), Art History, or Visual Studies (art education) – START will give you the essential tools to become a creative and critical maker and thinker.
+As you consider your degree specialization – be it in Studio Art, Co Graphic Design, Art History, or Visual Studies (art education) – START will give you the essential tools to become a creative and critical maker and thinker.
 Discover a range of materials and ideas.
 Learn how to combine ideas and forms.
 Explore different countries and continents, and traverse vast expanses of space and time.
 Begin to talk critically about a work of art.
 Question assumptions.
 Build a community – by the simple act of learning from each other.
 Your instructors will guide you in the fundamentals, challenge you to test your creative limits, and encourage you to discover that most foreign country – yourself.
 We will work in- and outside the studio, classroom, and gallery, to get you on your way to becoming a learned, resourceful, adaptive, and committed, artist.

 ART 1100 – Introduction to Art